Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Datasets Details Visualization

-\begin{itemize} \item \textit{Exchange}\footnote{https://www.kaggle.com/datasets/brunotly/foreign-exchange-rates-per-dollar-20002019/data}, which records the daily exchange rate of 22 countries (to US dollars) from 2000 to 2019. \item \textit{Weather}\footnote{https://www.bgc-jena.mpg.de/wetter/}, which consists of records of 21 meteorological reads at 10-minute intervals from 2022 to 2023. \item \textit{Traffic}\footnote{https://github.com/laiguokun/multivariate-time-series-data/tree/master/traffic}, which contains the collection of hourly road occupancy rates on San Francisco Bay area freeways from 2015 to 2016. \item \textit{Solar}\footnote{https://www.nrel.gov/grid/solar-power-data.html}, which contains solar power production records in year of 2006, data are collected from 56 sensors at Texas State with 5-minute intervals. \end{itemize}
+More details of homogeneous time series are listed below: \begin{itemize} \item \textit{Exchange}\footnote{https://www.kaggle.com/datasets/brunotly/foreign-exchange-rates-per-dollar-20002019/data}, which records the daily exchange rate of 22 countries (to US dollars) from 2000 to 2019. \item \textit{Weather}\footnote{https://www.bgc-jena.mpg.de/wetter/}, which consists of records of 21 meteorological reads at 10-minute intervals from 2022 to 2023. \item \textit{Electricity}\footnote{https://github.com/laiguokun/multivariate-time-series-data/tree/master/electricity}, which records electricity consumption of 321 clients in every 15 minutes from 2012 to 2014.
+The data in the repository has been converted to an hourly frequency. \item \textit{Solar}\footnote{https://www.nrel.gov/grid/solar-power-data.html}, which contains solar power production records in year of 2006, data are collected from 56 sensors at Texas State with 5-minute intervals. \end{itemize}